neondatabase/website/content/docs/guides/flyway-multiple-environments.md

 ## Add a table to your database

 Set up a database to work with by adding a table to your `neondb` database on the `main` branch of your Neon project.
+If you completed [Get started with Flyway and Neon](/docs/guides/flyway), you might already have this `person` table created.
 We'll consider this your _production_ environment database.

 If you still need to create the `person` table, open the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor), and run the following statement: